smartcontractkit/chainlink/README.md

 - easy to implement smart contract libraries for connecting smart contracts directly to their preferred oracles
 - easy to install node, which runs natively across operating systems, blazingly fast, and with a low memory footprint

-Examples of how to utilize and integrate Chainlinks can be found in our [Hello Chainlink](https://github.com/smartcontractkit/hello_chainlink) repository.
+Examples of how to utilize and integrate Chainlinks can be found in the [examples](./examples) directory.

 ## Install